 - Once logged in, run the following command to open your crontab file.

-- At the bottom, add the code for your cron job.
-This example runs a file named mail.php under the username of 'example_username'.
-This should be the same username you're currently logged in under.
+- A blank crontab file opens.
+Add the code for your cron job.
+This example runs a file named mail.php under the username of 'username'.
+This should be the same SSH username you're currently logged in under.
 This example runs the cron job at 8:13 pm.

 There are two parts to the command.
 The first part must specify the path to the program you'd like to use to run the cron job.
 For example let's say you have a PHP file named script.php in your domains directory: